ZeroTraceAPI/Amulet-Utility-Plugins/README.md

 ## Official Source

-The official source for this project is this GitHub repository.
+The official source for this project is the [Amulet Utility Plugins GitHub repository](https://github.com/ZeroTraceAPI/Amulet-Utility-Plugins).

 If you share, fork, modify, package, or redistribute these plugins, please link back to the official source so users can find a clean and current copy.

 ## Contributing